Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-manager.md

     ComponentInfo compoInfo = new ComponentInfo(Your Component ID);
     ```

-2. Operate on the context:
+2. Operate on the information:
     -   Get the component ID and application ID:

         ```